 Dr. Rachael Keaouhi Aquino

-President and Founder, Hawaii Workforce Pipeline Inc.
+President and Principal Officer, Hawaii Workforce Pipeline Inc.

 As a Native Hawaiian and a proud Kailua High School graduate, Dr. Aquino is passionate about providing educational opportunities for students from the local community and encouraging them to pursue careers that will provide them with a sustainable, living wage.
 In her role as Principal Officer, Dr. Aquino provides a wealth of knowledge and experience in navigating the intricacies of higher education and the professional skills required to secure employment.